traftonrey/sam-on-sax/README.md

 # Sam on Sax Website

 Custom portfolio website I created for a friend in 2023.
-Not too fancy, created just the way that she wanted it to be.
+Not fancy, created just the way that she wanted it to be.

 ## Technologies
 - HTML